KEP-5677: DRA Resource Availability Visibility

 e2e tests

-E2E tests will be added to the existing DRA e2e test suite at test/e2e/dra/, using the existing test-driver (test/e2e/dra/test-driver/) that is already available in CI.
-This test-driver publishes ResourceSlices and supports creating ResourceClaims, which is sufficient for testing ResourcePoolStatusRequest functionality.
+E2E tests are added to the existing DRA e2e test suite at test/e2e/dra/dra.go, using the existing test-driver (test/e2e/dra/test-driver/) behind --feature-gate=DRAResourcePoolStatus.

-Note: Testing with production DRA drivers (e.g., GPU drivers) is outside the scope of CI and would be validated separately by driver vendors.
+Note: Testing with production DRA drivers (e.g., GPU drivers) is outside the scope of CI and is validated separately by driver vendors.

 Graduation Criteria